opsit-io/opsit-explang-docs/docs/explang-lisp.md

 ----------------------------------------------------

-Length returns length of a collection or sequence:
+The function `length` returns length of a collection or sequence:

 ```lisp
 > (list (length "Hello")